Teach2Breach/hollow_rs/README.md

 #### Process Hollowing in Rust

 A Rust PoC implementation of the Early Bird process hollowing technique, inspired by [@boku7/HOLLOW](https://github.com/boku7/HOLLOW).
-This version reimplements the core functionality in safe Rust while maintaining direct Windows API interactions through the `winapi` crate.
+This version reimplements the core functionality in Rust while maintaining direct Windows API interactions through the `winapi` crate.

 ##### Overview